10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 | Astra | Multipurpose, WooCommerce, LMS | <50 KB theme size | ~400 ms GTmetrix loads, 100/100 PSI in tests. |

-| Kadence | Design-heavy sites needing speed | Lightweight, flexible CSS/JS footprint | Kadence Performance adds lazy loading & HTML optimizations. |
+| Kadence | Design-heavy sites needing speed | Lightweight, flexible CSS/JS footprint | Kadence Performance adds lazy loading and HTML optimizations. |

-| Blocksy | Modern blogs & content sites | Very lean assets; strong in CSS/JS size tests | Built-in performance toggles, dynamic CSS loading. |
+| Blocksy | Modern blogs and content sites | Very lean assets; strong in CSS/JS size tests | Built-in performance toggles, dynamic CSS loading. |

 | Neve | Startups, one-page sites, agencies | Featured as a lightweight, quick theme. | Multiple independent lists rank it among fastest. |

-| OceanWP | Feature-rich multipurpose | Lightweight core, modular add-ons | Good scores out-of-box when extras are limited. |
+| OceanWP | Feature-rich multipurpose | Lightweight core, modular add-ons | Multiple independent lists rank it among the fastest. |

-| Hello | Elementor-centric landing pages | Minimal theme shell; Elementor handles layout. | Very fast if you don’t overload Elementor. |
+| Hello | Elementor-centric landing pages | Minimal theme shell; Elementor handles layout. | Very fast if you do not overload Elementor. |

-| Sydney | Business sites, agencies | Among WPBeginner’s top fastest themes. | Good balance of speed + visuals. |
+| Sydney | Business sites, agencies | Good scores out of the box when extras are limited. | Good balance of speed + visuals. |

 | Botiga | WooCommerce stores | Lightweight eCommerce starter theme. | |